Credit Score powered by our Bureau Partners ® |

 Maintaining a good credit score can be done easily by doing the following:

-Regular and on time bill payment has the highest weightage when calculating your credit score.
+1. Pay Your Bills on Time: Regular and on time bill payment has the highest weightage when calculating your credit score.
 So always pay your credit card bill or loan EMI on time.
 Make sure you have set up an alert to remind you about payments or opt for automatic payment where the lender withdraws the money owed on the day already decided by you.

-It is best to limit new credit application within a short time period as each hard enquiry will be listed on your credit report, which brings down your credit score.
+4. Limit New Credit Application: It is best to limit new credit application within a short time period as each hard enquiry will be listed on your credit report, which brings down your credit score.
 Also, if lenders see a lot of enquiries listed on your credit report, they will get the impression that you are desperate for credit and don’t know how to manage your finances.

-Check your credit report on a regular basis.
+5. Monitor Your Credit Report Regularly: Check your credit report on a regular basis.
 RBI has mandated that all credit bureaus provide one free credit report each year to customers.
 But we suggest that you have a look at your credit report at least twice each year.

 This is important because there could be mistakes on your report.
 Th mistakes could occur if the lender makes a mistake or due to identity theft or credit card fraud, which could bring down your credit score.

-Having a good credit score can help you secure loans and credit cards with ease.
+Having a good credit score can help your secure loans and credit cards with ease.
 Lenders prefer applicants with good credit score as they show positive track record of repayments.
 Following are some of the benefits of having a good credit score.

-• Low interest rates on loans: Individuals with a good credit score can secure any type of loans with a good rate of interest.
+Low interest rates on loans: Individuals with a good credit score can secure any type of loans with a good rate of interest.
 This is a bonus for having a good credit score.
-A high interest rate loan can pinch your pocket and become a burdensome in the long run.
+A high-interest rate loan can pinch your pocket and become a burdensome in the long run.

-• Greater chances of loan and credit card approval: As the good credit score is a representation of good financial habits, the lenders are no more reluctant to grant more credit to individuals with a good credit score.
+Greater chances of loan and credit card approval: As the good credit score is a representation of good financial habits, the lenders are no more reluctant to grant more credit to individuals with a good credit score.

-• Higher limits on credit cards: The good credit score can make you eligible for higher credit card limits.
+Higher limits on credit cards: The good credit score can make you eligible for higher credit card limits.
 Higher limits can help keep your credit utilisation ratio low and thus improve your score further.

-• More negotiating power: With a good credit score, you can gain the power of negotiating with the lender.
+More negotiating power: With a good credit score, you can gain the power of negotiating with the lender.
 You can bargain for a lower rate of interest on loans and get your favourite credit card that comes with numerous benefits.

 To err is human.
 Poor credit score is the result of poor credit behaviour.
 It’s important you identify those poor financial behaviour to make things right.